apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 }
 ```

-Yeah, and that’s it.
-You define everything through the factory functions.
+And that’s it.
+You define everything inside these factory functions.
 At this stage the reusable feature acts as a mere template.
 Check how the full
-implementation of [reusable feature looks](https://github.com/char0n/react-reusable-features/tree/master/src/app/reusable-feature) in our [reference repository](https://github.com/char0n/react-reusable-features).
+implementation of a [reusable feature looks](https://github.com/char0n/react-reusable-features/tree/master/src/app/reusable-feature) in our [reference repository](https://github.com/char0n/react-reusable-features).
-Feature like this cannot be used and mounted to your React application.
+Features like these cannot be used and mounted to your React application.
 You have to create an **instance** from it.

 Creating an instance is as easy as calling the factory functions defined in the reusable feature template.